ppwwyyxx/speaker-recognition/README.md

 ### (Optional) Bob:

+Install `blitz` as Bob dependency.
-See [here](https://github.com/idiap/bob/wiki/Packages) for instructions on bob core library installation.
+See [here](https://github.com/idiap/bob/wiki/Packages) for more instructions on bob core library installation.

 Bob python bindings are available on [PyPI](https://pypi.python.org/pypi).
 You may need to install bob packages in the following order: